Polymath-Saksh/VM_ASM_python/README.md

 The translated ASM code will be saved in a file with the name '`output.asm`' in the root directory of this translator.

+## Future Additions

+Support to multi-file translations (for project).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.